BetterThanTomorrow/calva-docs/docs/output.md

 This, since the namespace ”followed” the first evaluation over to the output window.

+## REPL History

+Recently evaluated forms in the REPL file are persisted and can easily be shown again for modifying and re-evaluating.

+### Navigate REPL History

+You can navigate up and down the last forms evaluated in the REPL file by using `alt+up` and `alt+down`, provided your cursor is at the end of the last form after the prompt.
+If the cursor is not at the end of the last form, then `alt+up` and `alt+down` will do what they are mapped to, which is by default "Move Line Up" and "Move Line Down," respectively.

+If you have typed some text after the prompt before you start traversing up the history, this text will be preserved and will display when you traverse back down the history.
+If you modify some text in the history while traversing, the modification will be saved at that location in history.

+### Clear REPL History

+You can clear the repl history by running the command "Clear REPL History" from the command palette.

 ## Peek at Results

 On smaller screens (or just depending on your taste) you might not have the output window visible side-by-side with your code, but rather in a tab in the same editor group.